FernandoAiresCastello/TileGameLib/README.md

 This repository contains a Visual Studio solution comprised of three C# projects targeting the .NET Framework 4.6.1 and above:

 - **TileGameLib** (TGL for short) is a library project that generates a .NET DLL file, which is used throughout the toolkit and can also be used in any other projects if desired.
+It provides several building blocks typically found in early tile-based games, as well as an 8-bit graphics emulation system, WinForms components, file handling and other utilities.

 - **TileGameMaker** is a Windows desktop application project built using the TileGameLib that generates a .NET executable file.
 It contains a couple of design tools mainly focused on graphics editing and object map creation.
 It can export map files that can be loaded by scripts in the TileGameEngine.